This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your baby's caregiver may stop feeding your child through his mouth for a period of time.
+Your baby's healthcare provider may stop feeding your baby through his mouth for a period of time.
 This is to rest his intestines.
 A dietitian may talk to you about your baby's feeding and nutrition.
 High-calorie liquid feedings may be given through a gastric tube if your baby cannot drink milk.
 As he improves, he may be given a different milk formula or baby foods.
-Ask your baby's caregiver for more information about his feeding and nutrition.
+Ask your baby's healthcare provider for more information about his feeding and nutrition.

 A CVP line is also called a central line.
 It is an IV catheter or tube.
 It is put into a large blood vessel near your child's neck, groin, or near his collarbone.
 The CVP line may be used to give medicines, draw blood, or to check your child's heart.

 This is a picture of your child's lungs and heart.
 A chest x-ray may be used to check your child's heart, lungs, and chest wall.
-It can help caregivers diagnose your child's symptoms, or suggest or monitor treatment for medical conditions.
+It can help healthcare providers diagnose your child's symptoms, or suggest or monitor treatment for medical conditions.

 This tube is inserted into your baby's nose or mouth and down to his stomach.
 This keeps air and fluid out of the stomach during surgery.
 Food or medicine may also be given through this tube.

 Intake and output

 may be measured.
 Healthcare providers will keep track of the amount of liquid your child is getting.
 They also may need to know how much your child is urinating.
 Ask healthcare providers if they need to measure or collect your child's urine.